Philharmonia Orchestra: 21st century

 In a survey of British orchestras in 2006, Morrison described the current Philharmonia as "a serious, high-quality orchestra".
 He praised its "astute and canny" management, and commented that the orchestra had a large, loyal following in London, and had gained additional support elsewhere in Britain by extending its touring programme while the Festival Hall was closed for renovation between 2005 and 2007.
 Since 2000 the orchestra has established further residencies: at The Anvil, Basingstoke (from 2001), the Marlowe Theatre, Canterbury and the Three Choirs Festival.
 Dohnányi's final tour with the orchestra as chief conductor was of the US, where they gave concerts in Miami, Los Angeles, San Francisco and Costa Mesa, California.

 In 2008 Esa-Pekka Salonen became the Philharmonia's fifth principal conductor.
 He first conducted the orchestra in 1983, when he was 25, and from 1985 to 1994 he was its principal guest conductor.
 Vladimir Ashkenazy is the orchestra's conductor laureate; Dohnányi is its honorary conductor for life.
 From 2017 Jakub Hrůša and Santtu-Matias Rouvali have been the orchestra's principal guest conductors.
 The orchestra's website reported in 2018 that Salonen and the orchestra had experimented in "groundbreaking ways to present music".
 The examples quoted were:

 The Philharmonia performs more than 160 concerts a year, more than 35 of them at the Festival Hall.
 It has commissioned more than a hundred works.
 It also records music for films, computer games and commercial CD releases.
 Under Salonen the orchestra has taken part in a series of projects at the Festival Hall: "City of Light: Paris 1900–1950" (2015), "City of Dreams: Vienna 1900–1935" (2009), "Bill Viola's Tristan und Isolde" (2010), "Infernal Dance: Inside the World of Béla Bartók" (2011), "Woven Words", a centenary celebration of Witold Lutosławski (2013) and "Myths and Rituals", a five-concert festival of music by Igor Stravinsky (2015–17).
 In recent years the Philharmonia's extensive international touring schedule has included appearances in China, the Czech Republic, France, Germany, Iceland, Spain, Sweden and Switzerland.
 Since 2017, the Philharmonia has been a resident orchestra at the Garsington Opera festival.

-Salonen is set to conclude his principal conductorship after the 2020–2021 season, and Helen Sprott is to stand down as its managing director.
-The orchestra has announced the appointment of Santtu-Matias Rouvali as its next principal conductor, effective with the 2021–2022 season, with an initial contract of 5 years.
-Salonen is to take the title of conductor emeritus and to become an honorary member of the orchestra.
+Salonen concluded his principal conductorship after the 2020–2021 season, and Helen Sprott stood down as its managing director.
+Santtu-Matias Rouvali was appointed as the next principal conductor, effective with the 2021–2022 season, with an initial contract of 5 years.
+Salonen took the title of conductor emeritus and became an honorary member of the orchestra.

+In 2023 members of the orchestra were selected to play at the coronation of Charles III and Camilla.